PSMA4: Function

 Crystal structures of isolated 20S proteasome complex demonstrate that the two rings of beta subunits form a proteolytic chamber and maintain all their active sites of proteolysis within the chamber.
 Concomitantly, the rings of alpha subunits form the entrance for substrates entering the proteolytic chamber.
 In an inactivated 20S proteasome complex, the gate into the internal proteolytic chamber are guarded by the N-terminal tails of specific alpha-subunit.
 The proteolytic capacity of 20S core particle (CP) can be activated when CP associates with one or two regulatory particles (RP) on one or both side of alpha rings.
 These regulatory particles include 19S proteasome complexes, 11S proteasome complex, etc. Following the CP-RP association, the confirmation of certain alpha subunits will change and consequently cause the opening of substrate entrance gate.
 Besides RPs, the 20S proteasomes can also be effectively activated by other mild chemical treatments, such as exposure to low levels of sodium dodecylsulfate (SDS) or NP-14.

 The eukaryotic proteasome recognized degradable proteins, including damaged proteins for protein quality control purpose or key regulatory protein components for dynamic biological processes.
 An essential function of a modified proteasome, the immunoproteasome, is the processing of class I MHC peptides.
 As a component of alpha ring, proteasome subunit alpha type-4 contributes to the formation of heptameric alpha rings and substrate entrance gate.
 Importantly, this subunit plays a critical role in the assembly of 19S base and 20S.
 In a study using Saccharomyces cerevisiae proteasome core particle 20S and regulatory particle 19S (similar to human proteasome) base component to delineate the binding process between 19S and 20S, evidences showed that one 19S subunit, Rpt6, can insert its tail into the pocket formed by alpha2 and alpha3 subunit (based on systematic nomenclature), facilitating the complex formation between 20S and 19S base component.

+Meiosis

+In spermatocytes, during the process of meiotic DNA repair, the proteasome subunit α4s is essential for the formation of spermatoproteasomes required for histone degradation.
+By contributing to proper formation of spermatoproteasomes, α4s facilitates histone degradation at sites of meiotic DNA damage leading to the proper progression of meiosis and male fertility.